Ochiengjeck/SabuComm/README.md

 Credential for admin panel :
-Username: ' ', Password: Your_New_Password
+Username: 'admin', Password: Your_New_Password

 Credential for user panel :
 use registered user's credentials
+NOTE:
+Make sure to edit user\include\config.php and admin\include\config.php to use you database password